Subscribe to Radio Times

 Yes.
 We were nervous that the Dime would be a lacklustre set of earbuds that leaned far too heavily on the Skullcandy name.
 But, our quibbles with the button-tapping aside, this is a pair of earbuds that are an excellent choice for anyone looking for in-ear, wireless audio at no great cost.

 Full disclaimer: we tested the Dime earbuds immediately after Skullcandy’s Indy ANC earbuds, which cost an extra £70.
 When put beside the pricier Indy ANC, the Dime shows a definite climb-down in design and quality compared to their pricier big sibling.
 They boast a nice design, with slats in the lid that reveal the skull logos on the earbuds.

 You can pick these up in four different colour schemes: dark blue/green, light grey/blue, dark grey and true black.
-In our humble opinion, those first two options look far cheaper than the monochrome versions – but hey, they’re also the sorts of products that turn up in the Black Friday sales.
+In our humble opinion, those first two options look far cheaper than the monochrome versions.

 Design-wise, the Dime’s winning feature is the ultra-svelte design.
 Measuring a mere 6.22 by 3.89cm and weighing just 32g, the case is so small that you may actually want to use the built-in looped hook to attach it to your keyring: it’s about the same size as an electric car fob.
 There aren’t many pairs of earbuds out there that can genuinely go into your pocket like this.